CaptAlpha/pytorch/README.md

 If you want to disable CUDA support, export environment variable `USE_CUDA=0`.
 Other potentially useful environment variables may be found in `setup.py`.

-If you are building for NVIDIA's Jetson platforms (Jetson Nano, TX1, TX2, AGX Xavier), Instructions to install PyTorch for Jetson Nano are [available here](https://devtalk.nvidia.com/default/topic/1049071/jetson-nano/pytorch-for-jetson-nano/)
+If you are building for NVIDIA's Jetson platforms (Jetson Nano, TX1, TX2, AGX Xavier), instructions to install PyTorch for Jetson Nano are [available here](https://devtalk.nvidia.com/default/topic/1049071/jetson-nano/pytorch-for-jetson-nano/)

 #### Install Dependencies